Used car leasingBack to 'Expert guides'

 Used car leasing: Could I save on my monthly payments?

-There are many new vehicles that are available to lease for under £150 a month (plus initial payment), which is comparable to the sort of monthly payment you would have to make on a used family hatchback.
-So, it’s always sensible to dismiss the notion that new cars are expensive and shop around to see what you can get for your monthly budget, you may be surprised.
+Yes, because used cars have already depreciated and lost some of their value, you could benefit from lower monthly payments than you'd pay for the equivalent new car lease.
+There are many new and used vehicles that are available to lease for under £150 a month (plus initial payment), so it’s always sensible to dismiss the notion that new cars are expensive and shop around to see what you can get for your monthly budget, you may be surprised.

 Can I lease a used car in the UK?